 How to Choose the Right Parquet Pattern for Your Property

-Selecting between parquet flooring patterns should never be based on appearance alone.
-The right layout depends on spatial proportions, natural light behaviour, and the architectural character of the property itself.
-When these factors are considered together, parquet becomes more than a decorative choice — it becomes a structural design decision.
+Selecting a parquet flooring pattern should never be based solely on appearance.
+The right layout depends on the property’s spatial proportions, natural light behaviour, and architectural character.
+When these factors are considered together, parquet becomes more than a decorative choice, it becomes a structural design decision.

 How to Choose the Right Parquet Pattern for Your Property